briansmith337/zulip/templates/zerver/help/create-your-organization-profile.md

 ## Add a wide logo

-Zulip also allows you to customize the logo your users see in the upper left of the main, logged-in view.
+Axxess also allows you to customize the logo your users see in the upper left of the main, logged-in view.
 For best results make sure the logo has a transparent background, and trim the logo of any bordering whitespace.